I am a little sad at having to leave Beddgelert.

 The sun shines sulkily through grey clouds and we head onto the shopping streets.

-Old, a little stuffy, arcades and Victorian iron canopies hanging out over British boulevards, above old fashioned bakeries and bookshops.
+Old, a little stuffy.
+There are arcades and Victorian iron canopies hanging out over British boulevards, above old fashioned bakeries and bookshops.

 We head back to the car.
 The courteousness of old fashioned Llandudno, has come as a complete novelty and counter to anything offered by the sea in Greece.